 Carole Nakhle is no longer with the Carnegie Endowment.

-Carole Nakhle is a nonresident scholar at Carnegie Middle East Center.
+Carole Nakhle was a nonresident scholar at the Carnegie Middle East Center.
 An energy economist based in London, she specializes in international petroleum contracts and fiscal regimes for the oil and gas industry, world oil and gas market developments, energy policy, and oil and gas revenue management.

 Nakhle is director of Crystol Energy.
 She also acts as an external expert for the fiscal affairs department at the International Monetary Fund, a consultant for the World Bank, and economic adviser for the Commonwealth Secretariat.
 She is also associate lecturer in energy economics at the University of Surrey and a research fellow at the Lebanese Centre for Policy Studies.
 She is a regular contributor to Geopolitical Information Service.
 Nakhle is the director of nonprofit organization Access for Women in Energy and is program adviser to the Washington-based International Tax and Investment Centre.